yocompute/woit-api/README.md

 ### Install mysqlclient python 2.7 with wheel (If you cannot install with pip install)

+### Change the woit/settings.py to use your mysql credential

 ### Migrate Django tables
 ```
 > cd woit